 Next up: What happens if we actually submit an email on the main call to action?

 Ok, so this is pretty cool; rather than just waiting for us to contact them, they have something to do next.
-They can check out our blog (a resource that we’ve seen gets people very excited to work with us) or even just click through to schedule a call themselves via our Hubspot link.
+They can check out our blog (a resource that we’ve seen gets people very excited to work with us) or even just click through to schedule a call themselves via our HubSpot meeting booking link.

 This instant gratification both helps increase conversion (our lead booking rate is over 50%!) and puts our prospects in a better mood when they get on the call (because we didn’t waste their time with endless back-and-forth emails).